codobene/getcleandata/README.md

 this repository contains three files
   1. this README.md file
   2. run.analysis.R, the R script that will download an educational dataset of locations from a Samsung smartphone
-  3. codebook.pdf, the code book explaining all variables
+  3. CODEBOOK.md, the code book explaining all variables